Agriculture and Environment: Shrimp

 Spread of diseases

 The introduction of disease pathogens from other areas is equally important.
-Diseases previously found only in Taiwan and China have now spread throughout Asia and even into Latin America, where they have caused billions of dollars in damage each year.
+Diseases previously found only in China and Taiwan, China have now spread throughout Asia and even into Latin America, where they have caused billions of dollars in damage each year.
 The impact of disease pathogens on wild stocks is not documented, but anecdotal information suggests that it may be serious.

 Drastic reduction in shrimp populations